natlogica/hundred-days/r1-log.md

 ### R1D16
 Introducing object-oriented code writing today.
 For the project, I'm working on converting yesterday's procedural code into a modular structure with objects.

+### R1D17
+Going further with object-oriented code, the lesson is on creating a new class from scratch.
+The project today is building a quiz game.